ninbura/windows/README.md

 	- **restart your computer**
 13. ### configure msi afterburner (gpu fan curve)
 	- *this is not applicable if your gpu is water cooled*
-	- This program should have been installed via wigui, just search for it in start and open it.
+	- this program should have been installed via wigui, just search for it in start and open it.
 	- open settings (should be a button on the left hand side)
 	- enable startup at launch
 		- click on the "general" tab